Australasian Association of Writing Programs 23rd Annual Conference

 Peripheral Visions will provide an exciting space to explore different ways of writing beyond and outside the obvious, enabling alternative worlds, ideas, and truths to emerge.

 This conference is a joint initiative of four Western Australian universities: Curtin University, Edith Cowan University, Murdoch University and the University of Western Australia.
-It will be held at Curtin University’s City Campus at 78 Murray Street, Perth, close to hotels, restaurants and public transport.
+It will be held at Curtin University’s Perth Campus.

 Peripheral Visions keynote speakers: